Model answer for a process diagram on recycling drinks cans.

 In writing task 1 academic you can have a third main body paragraph but I prefer two main body paragraphs to keep it simple.
 If your introduction is very short you can combine the overview with that to form one paragraph, as in my model answer below.

 No conclusion is needed, do not write your opinion either, write factually and logically.
 It must be easy to read too so don’t try to impress the examiner with complicated language.

 The diagram illustrates the steps involved in how aluminium drinks cans are recycled.
-Overall there are three stages in the process, from the cans being sorted at the collection centre, to the melting down process at the recycling plant where new aluminium is formed, and finally where new cans are made and ready for sale again.
+Overall there are seven stages in the process, from the cans being sorted at the collection centre to the melting down process at the recycling plant where new aluminium is formed, and finally where new cans are produced and ready for sale again.

-In the collection centre, drinks cans are put into a recycling bin and then separated into aluminium and steel.
+To begin with, in the collection centre used drinks cans are put into a recycling bin and then separated into aluminium and steel.
 Following this, the sorted cans are transported to a recycling facility where they are crushed into cubes ready for melting down.
-Regarding the recycling process itself, the cubes of old aluminium are melted down at high temperatures and turned into bars of new aluminium.
+Regarding the recycling process, the cubes of old aluminium are melted down at high temperatures and turned into bars of new aluminium.

-As soon as the new aluminium bars are ready, they are then made into thin sheets and rolled up.
-In the next stage, the rolled-up aluminium is used to make new drinks cans.
-Once the cans are formed, they are ready to be filled with beverages and distributed to shops and drinks machines where the process is repeated all over again.
+As soon as these bars have been created, they are formed into thin sheets and rolled up.
+Subsequently, this rolled up aluminium is used to create new drinks cans.
+Once they are made, they are ready to be filled with beverages and distributed to shops and vending machines for consumption.
+After that, the whole process is repeated all over again.